 In previous years, the British Council has held child protection policies in line with existing UK and International legislation.
-Over time, with increased understanding of harm and abuse, the risk we hold as an organisation through the work we do in diverse contexts, and the need to provide preventive and overarching support to children and increasingly adults, the terminology has changed to safeguarding.
+Since 2018 we have extended the service by incorporating the adult safeguarding agenda, therefore the terminology has changed from child protection to safeguarding.